-Mike had been working in the non-profit sector as executive director of an international food relief program, Kids Against Hunger.
-The mission of Kids Against Hunger is to package and distribute nutritious meals to starving and malnourished children and their families primarily in developing countries.
+For the past 10 years, Mike had been working in the non-profit sector as Executive Director of an international food relief program, Kids Against Hunger, and for the past five years for CES.
 So, Mike has a longstanding commitment to feeding the hungry, one of the core missions of CES.

-Moreover, Mike has been an active volunteer throughout his career, in particular with faith-based organizations, including chairs of the following: Fellowship of Christian Athletes, Youth for Christ, Southern Minnesota Youth Outreach, and Board of Trustees for his church.
+Moreover, Mike has been an active volunteer throughout his career, in particular with faith-based organizations, including organizations like Fellowship of Christian Athletes, Youth for Christ, Southern Minnesota Youth Outreach and, at one point, Board of Trustees for his church.

 During his time at CES, a Strategic Plan has been created, along with the help of the CES board and staff.
-He has established a workable vision of service for those in our neighborhood, cultivated an atmosphere of team building and expanded personnel and board development as well as organizational advancement.
-CES is truly blessed to have a person of Mike's experience and commitment as the Executive Director.
+He has endeavored to establish a workable vision of service for those in our neighborhood, cultivated an atmosphere of team building and expanded personnel and board development as well as organizational advancement.
+"As Executive Director, it has been my pleasure and true blessing for me to serve our Lord and those in this community through the work of CES."

 Since its origin, Community Emergency Service (CES) has provided high-quality direct service to people in need.
 Through direct aid relief, advocacy, referral, guidance and prayer support, if desired, CES seeks to strengthen families and individuals.
 The goal of CES is to move them beyond crisis to financial stability, as well as emotional health, personal growth and spiritual depth.